JDGonzal/react_n_typescript/README.md

 1. Some stetical adjust to "Counter" and "User" components.
 2. Add a Component called "TimerMaster", remember "rafc" snipet and delete the first line.
 3. Add component "Timer.tsx" to feed the "TimerMaster".
-4. thi is the basic component "Timer":
+4. this is the basic component "Timer":
 ```javascript
   const [segundos, setSegundos] = useState(0);